slerman12/Builder/UnifiedML/src/ML/README.md

 Find more details about the grammar and syntax possibilities at [minihydra / leviathan](github.com/AGI-init/minihydra).

-# How to write my own custom loss functions, backwards passes, optimizations, etc.
+# How to write custom loss functions, backwards, optim, etc.

 Just use your ```Model``` as an ```Agent``` and give it a ```learn(·)``` method.
 Let's look at the ```Model``` from earlier: